UCL/dcprogs/documentation/source/mpfr.rst

 code.
 To work around these issues the code is able to use GMP and MPFR to perform specific calculations at higher precision.
-As multi precision math is not implemented in hardware it comes with very significant run time overhead, typically orders of magnitude slower we have added support for multi-precision as a fall back mechanism.
+As multi precision math is not implemented in hardware it comes with very significant run time overhead, typically orders of magnitude slower.
+We have added support for multi-precision as a fall back mechanism.
 Currently there is only support for fallback in ``find_eigs_bound`` which is known to be problematic.
 The pattern that we follow is to do the calculations with regular precision floating point.
 If that